-Land in Tokyo for orientation before traveling to Sapporo, where you will begin Japanese classes and practice writing systems like hiragana and kanji.
-Your Japanese language skills will develop through 60+ hours of direct exposure through formal classes, host family interactions, peer-to-peer practice, and more.
-English is not widely spoken in Japan (especially in Hokkaido), providing countless opportunities for immersion.
-Enjoy local sushi and indulge in handmade noodles at the famed ramen shops.
-Local college students will be your language exchange partners for some activities, such as visiting their homes to cook and share a meal or experiencing Karaoke the Japanese way.
+Land in Tokyo for orientation, where you will begin Japanese classes and practice writing systems like hiragana and kanji.
+Your language skills will develop through 60+ hours of direct exposure in formal classes, with host family interactions, peer-to-peer practice, and more.
+Because English is not widely spoken in Japan, you will have countless opportunities for immersion.
+You’ll also enjoy sushi and indulge in handmade noodles at the city’s famed ramen shops.
+You will learn what Tokyo’s exciting and unique districts have to offer, including anime and manga in Akihabara and the colorful fashion scene in Harajuku.

 Program Reflection and Wrap-up in Tokyo

 During the reflection period, you and your group will stay in a hotel near Narita airport.

 The Experiment’s group leaders go through a rigorous selection process and have extensive experience with youth education, local expertise in the country or region of their program, language abilities, knowledge in their program theme, travel logistics and management know-how, and experience with health, safety and risk management.